m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ```

 If you give this to an AI (perhaps via a web chat interface) you'll probably find it does the right thing without
-any extra work, but to use Metaphor properly we use a prompt compiler.
+any extra work, but to use Metaphor properly you need to use a prompt compiler.

 ## The m6rc prompt compiler

 The prompt compiler checks that the Metaphor prompt is structured the right way and allows for more advanced
 functionality.
-For now, we won't worry about other functionality.
+For now, you don't need to worry about other functionality.

 What you will need is the right sort of prompt compiler.
 This is called `m6rc`, short for "Metaphor compiler".